sukhik/mood/posts/seventhpost.md

 The most important work I can do right now is the chop shop.
 I must complete the bodeguita conversion.
 I am getting too interrupted to work on my shit.

-Next, for some reason, is the landscaping of the side and backyards, and getting storage for the outdoor tools and everything.
+Next, for some reason, is the landscaping of the side and back yards, and getting storage for the outdoor tools and everything.
 I have to keep my sights on this project, because it's only mine.
 I am the project owner for this one, and I have to keep working on it.
 I am also worried about my tiny cherry tree babies and my okra.
-I am concerned about growing more food, and treating all the over growth as well.
+I am concerned about growing more food, and treating the overgrowth as well.

 For myself, I need to establish my writing routines and learning times, my schedules, the whole nine yards.
 I am feeling too slow, I am feeling like I am not achieving enough or producing enough.
 I feel like I am losing time.